• Skip to primary navigation

 These oatmeal cookies without butter can be made with different types of oil.
 They’re mixed together by hand, without a mixer, and the dough doesn’t need to be chilled.
 These butterless oatmeal cookies can be made with regular flour, gluten-free or whole wheat flour.
 They’re naturally dairy-free and have a vegan option.

-Let me first say that today’s cookies taste way better than they look.
-I consider myself an oatmeal cookie connoisseur (🤣) and these are the perfect oatmeal cookies.
+First, today’s cookies taste way better than they look.
+I consider myself an oatmeal cookie connoisseur (🤣), and these are the perfect oatmeal cookies.

-While you can make them with butter, these oatmeal cookies are actually better without butter, as oil makes for a chewier cookie.
+While you can make the cookies with butter, these oatmeal cookies are actually better without butter, as oil makes for a chewier cookie.
 Coconut oil is my favorite option.

-I’ve used refined and unrefined coconut oil.
+I’ve tested them with both refined and unrefined coconut oil.
 I expected there to be some coconut aftertaste with unrefined, but there wasn’t.
-So use whichever kind you prefer.
+So use whichever kind you’d like.

 You can also use other types of oil.
 A light olive oil would work well if you don’t mind a little olive oil taste.

-There’s so much cinnamon in these that the olive oil taste doesn’t taste too strong, at least once they’re cooled.
+There’s so much cinnamon in these that the olive oil taste doesn’t taste too strong – at least once they’ve cooled.

 It’s the weirdest thing – with olive oil, these cookies taste like paint straight out of the oven.
 I’ve never had that happen before!

-And I do a lot of baking with olive oil, like in these Healthy Cinnamon Apple Muffins and Healthy Chocolate Cake.
-I did use extra virgin olive oil in these cookies and not a lighter one, though.
+And I do a lot of baking with olive oil, like these Healthy Cinnamon Apple Muffins and Healthy Chocolate Cake.

-Once they’ve cooled, these cookies have a slight olive oil taste but are still really tasty.
-My husband oddly couldn’t taste the olive oil at all.
-I’m not sure what that means!
+Once they’ve cooled, these cookies have a slight olive oil taste (which my husband couldn’t even detect) but are still really tasty.

 If you don’t want to use olive oil, then canola oil, grapeseed oil, etc. would also work.

-I used chia eggs and they worked just as well as normal eggs.
-They didn’t taste any different.
+I used chia eggs, which worked just as well as normal eggs.
+The cookies didn’t taste any different.

 You definitely can’t tell a difference between the two versions.
-I’m assuming other egg subs work but I haven’t tried them myself so I can’t say for sure.
+I assume other egg subs work, but I haven’t tried them, so I can’t say for sure.

-I used the one from Bob’s Red Mill with great results but don’t know how other brands would do.
+I used the one from Bob’s Red Mill with great results, but I don’t know how other brands would do.
 I love that mix and also used it in my healthy applesauce muffins and pumpkin cupcakes.

 For the people who don’t like raisins, you can, of course, use chocolate chips.
 Or whatever add-ins you’d like.